darul75/personal-blog/posts/2015/2016-02-11_es7-decorators-in-depth-or-not.md

-Mixins are dead (or should be) and we could say that ES7 decorators will provide a new way of enhancing object behaviours at runtime.
-Usage of decorators allows us to modify classes or properties and you can read more about it in current [specification](https://github.com/wycats/javascript-decorators).
+Mixins are dead (or should be) and we could say that ES7 decorators (experimental) will provide a new way of changing object behaviours at runtime, as they give a new opportunity to modify classes or properties.
+Current [specification](https://github.com/wycats/javascript-decorators) is a good start to play with decorators, but I 'll try to share a little bit more with you about it.

 ## Using it

-ES7 decorators syntax is quite simple.
+ES7 decorators syntax is trivial.

 ```javascript
 @decoratorName(optionalParams)